-Applying the categorical approach can be best described as a three-step procedure.
+Applying the categorical approach can be best described as a three-step procedure, including identifying the relevant federal definition; identifying the elements of the prior conviction; and comparing the prior conviction to the federal definition.

 1. Identify the Relevant Federal Definition